liqd/adhocracy3/docs/source/instance_modelling_example.rst

-Example of Modelling a Simple Use-Case Using our Supergraph
+Concept: Modelling a Simple Use-Case with The Supergraph
 ===========================================================

 1 create participation process and content